callumacrae/Zirck/README.md

 ## Author

 Zirck is written by Callum Macrae.
 You can contact me via email, <callum@macr.ae>, or via Skype (same username as on GitHub).
+You could even follow me on Twitter: @callumacrae.